bmxam/MPICartesianGrid.jl/README.md

 # MPIStructuredMesh.jl
 Distributed structured mesh with MPI support.
+Check out the example(s) in the `example/` folder.